Dirk Pohlmann: Documentaries

-Pohlmann has produced about 25 documentaries for German public media Arte, ARD and ZDF.
+Pohlmann has produced around 20 documentaries for German public media Arte, ARD and ZDF.
 These include, among others, (titles translated into English) The Secret Air War of the Superpowers (Arte, 2004), UFOs, Lies and the Cold War (Arte, 2005), Mengele's Heirs (arte, 2010), Israel and the Bomb (Arte/ZDF, 2012) and Deception – Reagan's Method (2014).
 This last documentary won an award at the St. Petersburg Film Festival.

 Cooperation with alternative media

 Pohlmann frequently contributes to German alternative media.
 He was a guest in programmes of RT Deutsch and Sputnik News.
 He regularly published his own contributions at KenFM.
 Since March 2018, Pohlmann has hosted a critique of Wikipedia with former biology teacher Markus Fiedler in Fiedler's series Geschichten aus Wikihausen (Stories from Wikihausen), which appear on their eponymous YouTube channel.
 With Robert Fleischer and Mathias Bröckers he hosts the video channel Das Dritte Jahrtausend (The 3rd Millennium) on ExoMagazinTV.

 In 2018, Pohlmann published a text in the German Political Blog NachDenkSeiten in which he, according to the Amadeu Antonio Foundation, insinuates that Wikipedia is controlled by the Israeli foreign intelligence service Mossad, which would "flood the Internet with pro-Israeli content" and ensure that activities of "anti-Israeli activists come to a standstill".
 Wikipedia, he said, exercises absolute domination and has "established a monopoly of power that is incompatible with democracy."
 The intelligence services of the so-called "US empire" which are equated with the "deep state" are alleged to determine the "synchronized reporting of the media" in Germany as well for the interests of capital against the living realities of the populations in Europe.

 Pohlmann participates in the Youtube format Nato Investigation Committee, which was started shortly before the Russian invasion of Ukraine.

 On Australian TNT he hosts the Dirk Pohlmann Show.
 He has invited and interviewed, among other guests, Ola Tunander, Alfred De Zayas, Roberto Pinotti, Patrick Baab, Sucharit Bhakdi Jens Berger, Ola Frithiofson, Hans Gaiswinkler, and Jacques Baud.